-Japanese fashion has made a substantial impact on the global fashion scene in recent decades, with a bold blend of tradition, innovation, and avant-garde aesthetics.
-While Japan has a rich sartorial history dating back centuries, it was in the latter half of the 20th century that Japanese designers and brands began to garner international acclaim.
+Japanese fashion has made a big impact on the global fashion scene in recent decades, with a bold blend of tradition, innovation, and avant-garde aesthetics.
+While Japan has a rich sartorial history dating back centuries, it was in the latter half of the 20th century that Japanese designers and brands began to gather international acclaim.
 From Hysteric Glamour's punk-inspired designs to the revolutionary avant-garde creations of Comme des Garçons, the country has consistently pushed the boundaries of what fashion can be.

 Hysteric Glamour: Rock ‘n' Roll Rebellion

-Comme des Garçons: Avant-Garde Innovation
+Comme des Garçons: Avant-Garde Development

 Junya Watanabe: Creative Collaborations